rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/3 - Predict/readme.md

 1. Run **train.py** and examine the output to determine how accurately the model is able to identify hand-written digits.
 Rather than present an ```err``` value, this model will present ```rmse```, which stands for [root mean square error](https://twitter.com/ClowESPN/status/939133034636414976).
 A simple way to compare ```rmse``` to ```err``` is to multiply the ```rmse``` value by 100, so that 0.02, for example, becomes 2%.
 Based on that, is this network more or less accurate than the other networks you trained?

-The "Resources" folder accompanying this lab contains the three BrainScript files that you used to train neural networks, as well as four that you didn't use.
+The [resources that accompany this lab](https://topcs.blob.core.windows.net/public/300-cntk-resources-03.zip) include the three BrainScript files that you used to train neural networks, and four more that you didn't use.
 Feel free to train additional networks if you would like using the extra files.
 For a great tutorial on training various types of machine-learning models with CNTK and additional insights into BrainScript, see https://github.com/Microsoft/CNTK/wiki/Tutorial.

 <a name="Summary"></a>
 ## Summary ##